Summer Program FAQs

 Summer Staff & Personal Politics

 All hired staff are required to uphold a clear code of conduct that includes keeping personal political beliefs private (along with other private matters).
-All staff will understand Tawonga’s relationship with Israel and will not discuss their political views with campers.
+All staff understand Tawonga’s relationship with Israel and will not discuss their political views with campers.
 Staff will remain focused on delivering transformative, mission-centered experiences throughout the summer and supporting the mental and physical well-being of every camper.

 Additional Questions?